 On top of that, if you run your own business and make contributions as the employer, they are considered business expenses and can be deducted from your taxable income as such.
 A serious win-win for both sides.

 Of course, defined benefit plans are not without their pitfalls.
-They’re more time-invasive and costly than other retirement plans.
+They’re more time-intensive and costly than other retirement plans that self-employed workers might use.
 This includes requiring an actuary to sign off on your schedule of contributions.
 Additionally, you must meet your yearly contributions to the defined benefit plan, regardless of other financial commitments.
 Once you’ve created a plan and set an annual contribution, you need to continue putting that amount away.

 As is the case with most retirement plans, if you withdraw from your plan before reaching the age of 55, the money withdrawn will be subject to a penalty.

-If you withdraw from an account that is tax-deferred — such as a traditional IRA, where contributions are made tax-free initially — that withdrawal is subject to additional income tax.
+If you withdraw from an account that is tax-deferred — such as a traditional IRA, for which you make contributions tax-free initially — that withdrawal is subject to additional income tax.
 Conversely, if you withdraw from an account in which the contributions have already been taxed, like a Roth IRA, income tax has already been deducted.

 Moreover, nearly every retirement account is subject to an additional 10 percent tax penalty if you withdraw contributions before retirement.